 “We view it as a celebration of the exploitation of the animal that was involved, the people that were involved, [such as those] in factory farms, or the environment,” Brooke Burns ’18 said.

 Similarly, they were protesting the fact that the rights of the animal had not been considered when planning an event for the senior class.
-Chipman spoke to the difference between society’s treatment of farm animals and domesticated animals.
+A student spoke to the difference between society’s treatment of farm animals and domesticated animals.